Cameronsplaze/AWS-ContainerManager/README.md

 - Using pytest.
 Will also expand this to get timings of how long each part of the stack takes to spin up/down when someone connects.
   - [cdk-nag](https://github.com/cdklabs/cdk-nag) can flag some stuff
-- Add Tags to stack/application, might help with analyzing costs and such.
-  - Add Generic stack tags, to help recognize the stack in the console.

 ### Continue after this